 Take a look at this concept.
-INOVATE is the tool I am using here but I am sure all of the major programs can do this.
-The part is then be put up on the internet.
-I comes with enough pertinent information for anyone to make sure they have the latest version.
+INOVATE is the tool I am using here but I am sure all of the major 3D CAD programs can do this.
+ZW3D is has the most flexible 3D text creation tools.
+It comes with enough pertinent information for anyone to make sure they have the latest version.
 Of course this is mostly for those companies that have many outside suppliers.
 The data could include the following and embossed or engraved in the part.

 Here are a few examples of having a part mark on the part itself.
 You would put in on a easily modified surface.
 INOVATE makes this easy.
 You just drag the base text from the catalog, edit it, size it with handles and subtract or add.
 You can how the text can be sized below.